seabopo/http-request-data/README.md

 Then visit http://localhost:8080/ in your browser.

-This is cloned and modified version of [HashiCorp's HTTP-ECHO](https://github.com/hashicorp/http-echo) repository on Github.
+This is modified version of [HashiCorp's HTTP-ECHO](https://github.com/hashicorp/http-echo) repository on Github.